Admission requirements for MA - Composition

 Personal interview

-Classical Composition, Applied Composition, and Electroacoustic Composition specializations:
+Classical Composition, and Electroacoustic Composition specializations:

 The applicant will talk about their artistic beliefs, personal goals and demonstrate his/her general musical literacy as well as their knowledge about composition.